hellmrf/juliaunit/README.md

 ## How it works

 This package actually hasn't nothing really new.
-It uses `pythontex` to run Julia from LaTeX, [Latexify.jl](https://github.com/korsbo/Latexify.jl) and [UnitfulLatexify.jl](https://github.com/gustaphe/UnitfulLatexify.jl) to print unities in LaTeX format.
+It uses `pythontex` to run Julia from LaTeX, and [Latexify.jl](https://github.com/korsbo/Latexify.jl) and [UnitfulLatexify.jl](https://github.com/gustaphe/UnitfulLatexify.jl) to print unities in LaTeX format.
 However, it lets you focus on your text and forget all these connections.

 ## Contributing

 Any contribution is welcome.
 The project is structured in two main files, `juliaunit_template.sty` that provides LaTeX interface, and a `juliaunit.jl` that is the Julia side.
 However, the actual usable file is `juliaunit.sty`, which contains LaTeX and Julia code and is produced running `generate_sty.jl`.

 To contribute, fork the repo, clone, and make your changes.
 Then run `generate_sty.jl`.
-Copy or symlink `juliaunit.jl` to your `texmf` or project folder.
+Copy or symlink `juliaunit.sty` to your `texmf` or project folder.
 Test and submit your pull request!

 ## License